jaminkemboi/enlist_mock/README.md

 # Are you qualified to join the KDF?
-App to check if you are qualified to join the Kenya Defence Forces!
+This application helps you check if you are qualified to join the Kenya Defence Forces!